Learning Randomized Reductions: Empirical Evaluation

 \section{Empirical Evaluation}

 We evaluate Bitween on RSR-Bench, a benchmark suite of 80 mathematical functions spanning scientific computing and machine learning applications.
-Our evaluation is structured to directly validate the three key contributions outlined in Section~\ref{sec:intro}: (1) demonstrating vanilla Bitween's effectiveness over traditional symbolic methods within fixed query functions, (2) showcasing Agentic Bitween's advances in discovering novel query functions, and (3) comprehensive analysis across RSR-Bench demonstrating both symbolic method advantages and the transformative impact of dynamic query discovery.
+Our evaluation validates the two key contributions outlined in Section~\ref{sec:intro}, namely that \vbitween-LR is more suitable for RSR-bench with fixed query functions, and that \abitween discovers novel query functions.

-{\it RSR-Bench Benchmark Suite} We constructed RSR-Bench comprising 80 continuous real-valued functions from diverse mathematical domains: basic arithmetic (linear, squared, cube), exponential and logarithmic functions, trigonometric and hyperbolic functions, inverse trigonometric functions, machine learning activation functions (sigmoid, ReLU, GELU, etc.), loss functions, and special mathematical functions (gamma, error function, Gudermannian).
-Some benchmarks include ground-truth RSR properties with minimal query complexity, sourced from self-testing literature~\cite{BlumLR93, rubinfeld1999robustness} and functional equation theory~\cite{aczel1966lectures, kannappan2009functional}.
+{\it RSR-Bench Benchmark Suite.} We constructed RSR-Bench comprising 80 continuous real-valued functions from diverse mathematical domains: basic arithmetic (linear, squared, cube), exponential and logarithmic functions, trigonometric and hyperbolic functions, inverse trigonometric functions, machine learning activation functions (sigmoid, ReLU, GELU, etc.), loss functions, and special mathematical functions (gamma, error function, Gudermannian).
+Some benchmarks include ground-truth RSR properties with minimal query complexity, sourced from self-testing literature~\citep{BlumLR93, rubinfeld1999robustness} and functional equation theory~\citep{aczel1966lectures, kannappan2009functional}.